Menu

 This company, which can be an LLC or a sole proprietorship.
 Will allow you to pay your child without incurring Social Security, Medicare, or unemployment taxes.
 If they are under 18, or unemployment taxes if they are under 21.

 While it involves additional steps, setting up a family management company is well worth the effort.
-To ensure compliance and maximize tax savings.
+To ensure compliance and maximize tax savings for parents.

 Maximizing Tax Benefits: Unveiling the Inner Workings of a Family Management Company